 It’s not too late to relieve the stress and the debt.
 Here are three easy steps…

 - Embrace technology.
 No, don’t buy more high-tech presents.
 Use SunTust’s holiday budgeting calculator to cut costs.

 - Budget online.
-Sign up for a secure and easy-to-use online budgeting tool like Mint or Power Wallet.
+Sign up for a secure and easy-to-use online budgeting tool like Mint.
 Both do the same thing: Let you tinker with your budgets at the click of a keyboard, instead of laboriously writing out pages or typing in computer spreadsheets.

 - Study up.
 Check out Consolidated Credit’s Holiday Survival Guide for a multimedia look at dozens of ways to save big.